jfillo/spring-data-rest-webhook/README.md

 for the other entity listener methods.

 Notes about this approach:
-* The JPA EntityListener methods only knows about the final state of the entity during updates.
+* The JPA javax.persistence EntityListener methods only knows about the final state of the entity during updates.
 You only know that it changed, not HOW it changed.
 * I had to write some SMELLY code to allow Spring to get a handle on the EntityListener